kklausmeyer/geo_design_tools/README.md

-# Skills in the Calornia GeoDesign Team
+# Skills in the Calfornia GeoDesign Team

 Inventory of Skills in CA TNC Design team